saleweaver/python-amazon-sp-api/README.md

 ### 🚀 Version 2 is coming! 🚀

-You have decided, and since it's so close I'll implement pydantic and async.
+You have decided, and since it's so close I think we'll have to do both, pydantic and async.
+Thanks to everyone who voted!
 Contributors welcome - please join [the discussion](https://github.com/saleweaver/python-amazon-sp-api/discussions/1762)

 ![Alt](votes.png  "Votes")